LiamMBailey/semGroup16/use-cases/use-case-1.md

-# USE CASE: 1 As a product owner I want to produce a report of Languages so that I can produce a report of the popularity of a language.
+# USE CASE: 1 As a Data analyst I want to produce a report of Languages so that I can produce a report of the popularity of a language.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *Product owner* I want to produce a report of Languages so that I can produce a report of the popularity of a language.
+As an *Data analyst* I want to produce a report of Languages so that I can produce a report of the popularity of a language.

 ### Scope